What is Karma? A review of the book Karma Cola.

 It’s an entertaining book, full of colourful stories, and she certainly has her own pop-culture-influenced writing style (a bit dated now), but I found her thesis depressing and mean-spirited.
 The stories in the book describe encounters either she has had, or that she has heard about, between western spiritual seekers and Indian gurus.
 She seems to think that westerners who travel to India to pursue a spiritual path are gullible at best, and dangerously deluded — to the point of having a fragile grasp on reality — at worst.
 She shows no compassion for her subjects, no understanding of what might have compelled them to become seekers, and generally no sympathy for the human condition.
 The book is judgmental and holds to one viewpoint from one end to the other.
 According to Mehta, people are either idiots (westerners) or charlatans (Indians).

 Karma means action.
 It is not a reward-and-punishment system; neither is it a cause-and-effect phenomenon.
-According to the Bhagavad Gita, which is the bible of Hinduism, Krishna instructs Arjuna that he must take his action — his karma — based on his duty — his dharma.
+According to the Bhagavad Gita, Krishna instructs Arjuna that he must take his action — his karma — based on his duty — his dharma.
 He is a prince in the house of Pandava and therefore he must wage war against his cousins, the Kauravas, who are trying to usurp the kingdom.
 He cannot know or control the fruit of his actions; that is not his responsibility.

 So Karma is, in a way, based on the actions we take, but not in the straightforward way we might think of it in the west.
 And your “karma” can be built up over lifetimes.
 So things happening to me now might be the result of past karma (past actions) taken in a previous lifetime.